 When testing to see what effect ”X” has on rankings, authority, QS, click-through, conversion, etc., there are so many variables, it’s daunting.
 It’s virtually impossible for all of them to be eliminated or isolated.
 What we can do, however, is stop increasing the number of variables that can affect that long list of possible catalysts.

 So, why is testing similar to troubleshooting?
-Because if you don’t do one thing at a time, you’ll have learned nothing about the situation when you’ve finished.
+Because if you don’t change only one thing at a time, you’ll have learned nothing about the situation when you’ve finished.

 Test One Aspect at a Time